pothi/backup-wordpress/README.md

 ## Where are the backups stored?

-- the local backups are stored in the directory named `~/backups/`.
+- local backups are stored in the directory named `~/backups/`.
 If it doesn't exist, the script/s would attempt to create it before execution.
-- the optional offline backups can be stored in AWS (for now).
+- offline backups can be stored in AWS (for now).
 Support for other storage engines (especially for GCP) is coming soon!

 ## How to take backups?